makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

 * Using an ad blocker extension
 * Blocking HTTP requests for popular paywall libraries
 * Switching to private browsing or incognito mode
-* Signing up for a free trial
+* Signing up for a free account
 * Resetting browser cookies
 * Hiding the user’s IP address
 * Manually deleting the paywall source code